mawinkler/playground-one/docs/getting-started/prepare.md

 >    2. The desired version of the container is pulled and a new `workdir` is created.
 >    3. The previous `config.yaml` is restored alongside the eventually existing `.aws` config.
 > 3. Start the new container with `./pgoc start` and login via ssh.
+>
+> You likely get an error when connecting with ssh.
+If so, delete the offending line in `~/.ssh/known_hosts` and retry.

 Then, continue with [Configuration](configuration.md).